-Grabat cells utilise a special graphene polymer material which offers a theoretical gravimetric energy density three times greater than standard Li-ion batteries.
-They incorporate a lithium metal anode, graphene polymer cathode, an electrolyte, and a special separator in a lightweight, maintenance free, and eco-friendly packaging.
+Grabat cells utilise a special graphene polymer material that offers a theoretical gravimetric energy density 3 times greater than standard Li-ion batteries.
+They incorporate a lithium metal anode, graphene polymer cathode, an electrolyte, and a special separator in a lightweight, maintenance-free, and eco-friendly packaging.

 Ryden Dual Carbon Batteries

-Power Japan Plus, a private materials engineering company based out of Japan has developed its new Ryden Dual Carbon batteries that charge 20 times faster than Li-ion batteries.
+Power Japan Plus, a private materials engineering company based in Japan, has developed its new Ryden Dual Carbon batteries that charge 20 times faster than Li-ion batteries.
 They also generate very little internal heat, unlike Li-ion batteries, and can be manufactured using existing manufacturing techniques.